welsaid/Pharmacy-Sales-Profitability-Analytics-using-DAX-Power-Query-and-Power-BI/README.md

 ### Business Questions Answered
 - How strong is seasonality effect compaired to overall trend?
 -	Which countries and regions contribute the most to revenue and profitability?
+-	How do sales volume and profitability vary across Urban, Suburban, and Rural pharmacies?
 -	Are poor performances due to the market or poor execution?
 -	How do promoted sales compare to non-promoted sales in performance?
 -	Are there visible geographical differences in profitability?